16th May, 2023

 - of any matter which a person with the first-mentioned employee’s training and instruction would reasonably consider represented a shortcoming in the employer’s protection arrangements for health and safety

 So how can employees make sure they meet these legal requirements?
 Well, mostly they might seem like common sense.
 But let's take a look at what each responsibility requires.

 So, as an employee, you must take reasonable care of yourself.
 Don't act in an unsafe way.
 Don't take shortcuts.
-Don't mess about.
-Basically, don't take risks or put yourself in danger.
+Don't mess around.
+Don't take risks or put yourself in danger.

-Employers don't have the same responsibilities as their boss when it comes to health and safety.
+Employers don't have the same responsibilities as their bosses when it comes to health and safety.
 But you still owe a duty of care to others around you.
-This doesn't just mean your work mate or the person sitting next to you.
+This doesn't just mean your workmate or the person sitting next to you.
 It means anyone who may be affected by your acts (or failure to act).

-For example, if you don't put a barrier up and someone falls into an excavation you just dug.
-Or if you leave the power on to exposed wires and someone touches them.
-Or if you horse around with your work colleague and someone gets hurt.
+For example, if you don't put a barrier up, someone could fall into an excavation you just dug.
+Or if you leave the power on to exposed wires, someone might touch them and get a shock.
+Or if you're messing around with your work colleague, you, them, or someone else, could get hurt.

-Employers have health and safety responsibilities.
-More than employees.
-They have to provide you with training.
-Provide equipment.
-PPE.
-Guards.
-Safe access.
-Safe working environment.
-Assess risks and put controls in place.
+Employers have health and safety responsibilities - more than those of their employees.
+Employers have to provide you with training, equipment, PPE, guards, safe access, and a safe working environment.
+They must assess risks and put controls in place.

 No person shall intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare in pursuance of any of the relevant statutory provisions.

 No person (and that includes employees) shall recklessly interfere with or misuse work equipment.
 Or anything else for that matter that may increase the risks to health, safety or welfare.